Mount Bachelor ski area

 Mount Bachelor ski resort (stylized as Mt.
-Bachelor) is a ski resort located in Central Oregon, approximately 22 mi west of Bend, along Century Drive Highway.
+Bachelor) is a ski resort in the northwest United States located in Central Oregon, approximately 22 mi west of Bend, along Century Drive Highway.
 The ski area is on the northern side of Mount Bachelor, a stratovolcano rising atop a volcanic shield in the Cascade Range.

 Since 2001, the ski area has been owned by Powdr Corporation of Park City, Utah.
 It is the largest ski resort (by area) by more than 1000 acre in Oregon, the second largest single-mountain ski resort in the U.S., behind Vail in Colorado, and the sixth largest of all ski resorts in the nation.

 Mount Bachelor offers one of the nation's longest ski seasons, mid-November through the end of May (weather permitting).

 History

 The Mount Bachelor Ski Area was founded by former 10th Mountain Division Elite Force ski trooper Bill Healy on December 19, 1958, with $75,000 (equivalent to $ today) and a one-year lease from the U.S. Forest Service for the land.
 The four other major stockholders were Felix Marcoulier, Dr. Bradford Pease, Oscar Murray, and Phil Gould.
 The founders raised $100,000 from local investors and made many important management decisions that would shape the path of Mount Bachelor and Central Oregon for decades to come.

 The ski area opened as Bachelor Butte in October 1958 with a rope tow and a 3100 ft-long platter lift rising 1000 ft; a lift ticket was three dollars (equivalent to $ today).
 The name of the volcano was changed to Mount Bachelor in 1983 after the Bend Chamber of Commerce persuaded state and federal officials to adopt the more descriptive term "mountain."
 Well-known broadcaster and avid skier Lowell Thomas visited the young ski area in 1961, flying over from Sun Valley with agribusiness magnate J. R. Simplot.